rust-lang/async-fundamentals-initiative/stakeholders.md

 ### Goals of the stakeholder program

 The goal of the stakeholder program is to make Rust's design process even more inclusive.
-We have observed that existing mechanisms like the RFC process or issue threads are often not a very good fit for certain categories of users, such as production users or the maintainers of large libraries folks, as they are not able to keep up with the discussion.
+We have observed that existing mechanisms like the RFC process or issue threads are often not a very good fit for certain categories of users, such as production users or the maintainers of large libraries, as they are not able to keep up with the discussion.
 As a result, they don't participate, and we wind up depriving ourselves of valuable feedback.
 The stakeholder program looks to supplement those mechanisms with direct contact.

 Another goal is to get more testing: one problem we have observed is that features are often developed and deployed on nightly, but production users don't really want to try them out until they hit stable!
 We would like to get some commitment from people to give things a try so that we have a better chance of finding problems before stabilization.